elixirschool/elixirschool/lessons/basics/enum.md

 ### map_every

 Sometimes chunking out a collection isn't enough for exactly what we may need.
-If this is the case, `map_every/3` can be very useful to hit only specific items if your collection has an ordering that such is necessary or useful.
+If this is the case, `map_every/3` can be very useful to hit only specific items if your collection has an ordering that such is necessary or useful:

 ```elixir
 iex> Enum.map_every([1, 2, 3, 4], 2, fn x -> x * 2 end)